aleeusgr/potential-robot/README.md

 # Adderall
 is inspired by Nine Inch Nails

-is used to architect a COSP project using only TypeScript.
+is used to architect a COSP project using Helios.

 is an alternative to plutus-starter /add link/ to follow along documentation on the doc page /add link/ which is plain simple to run.